syaffers/fuzzyvis-draft/README.md

 relatively slow compared to an optimized TensorFlow installation that makes use of fast math libraries and C optimizations.
-When multiple users upload an image for prediction, the server can stall and hold users at the upload page (since it  has to complete the resizinga nd prediction first).
+When multiple users upload an image for prediction, the server can stall and hold users at the upload page (since it has to complete the resizing and prediction first).
 This is similarly true for the image scaling function that we just implemented.
 By compiling TensorFlow from source and using a faster library like `pillow-simd`, this wait time can be reduced.